 The legal definition of “attempted murder by poisoning” in Nevada is when someone willfully and maliciously administers poison – or causes poison to be administered – to a person with the intent to kill that person.
 A poison may include any noxious or destructive substance or liquid.

-Therefore, this crime is identical to the Nevada crime of attempted murder except that the defendant allegedly uses poison as the murder weapon.
-Note that a defendant is not liable for violating NRS 200.390 if he/she didn’t mean to kill the victim.
-Henderson criminal defense attorney Michael Becker explains:
+Therefore, this crime is identical to attempted murder except that the defendant allegedly uses poison as the murder weapon.
+Note that a defendant is not liable for violating NRS 200.390 if they did not mean to kill the victim.

-Note that if Jan’s husband had died, she would probably be charged with the Nevada crime of murder in the first degree.
+Note that if Jan’s husband had died, she would probably be charged with murder in the first degree.
 But as with attempted murder charges, Jan wouldn’t be liable because she never meant to kill her husband.
-If anything, Jan may be convicted of the lesser Nevada crime of involuntary manslaughter for negligently causing her husband’s death.
+If anything, Jan may be convicted of the lesser crime of involuntary manslaughter for negligently causing her husband’s death.

 The best defenses to charges for attempting to kill with poison always turn on the specific circumstances of the case.
 In general, the defense attorney may employ the following strategies: